studersi/test-4/tutorial-9/README.md

 ProxyPassReverse   /service1         http://localhost:8000/service1
 ```

 You often see configurations that forward the entire namespace below `/` to the backend.
 Then a number of exceptions to the pattern above are often defined.
 I think this is the wrong approach and I prefer to forward only what is actually being processed.
 The advantage is obvious: scanners and automated attacks looking for their next victim from a pool of IP addresses on the internet make requests for a lot of non-existent paths on our server.
 We can now forward them to the backend and may overload the backend or even put it in danger.
-Or we can just block these requests on the reverse proxy server.
+Or we can just drop these requests on the reverse proxy server.
 The latter is clearly preferable for security-related reasons.

 An essential directive which may optionally be part of the proxy concerns the timeout.
 We defined our own *timeout* value for our server.
 This *timeout* is also used by the server for the connection to the backend.
 But this is not always wise, because while we can expect from the client that it will quickly make its request and not take its sweet time, depending on the backend application, it can take a while until the response is processed.
 For a short, general *timeout* which is wise to have for the client for defensive reasons, the *reverse proxy* would interrupt access to the backend too quickly.
 For this reason, there is a *ProxyTimeout* directive which affects only the connection to the backend.
 By the way, time measurement is not the total processing time on the backend, but the duration of time between IP packets: When the backend sends part of the response the clock is reset.